erg-lang/erg/doc/EN/syntax/10_list.md

 assert mut_a == [2, 2, 3]
 ```

-As a rule, arrays cannot contain objects of different types.
+As a rule, lists cannot contain objects of different types.

 ```python,compile_fail
 [1, "a"] # TypeError: 1st element is Int, but 2nd element is Str